7RU7H/Archive/Tools/Port-scanning/Naabu-Cheatsheet.md

 # Naabu Cheatsheet

 [naabu](https://github.com/projectdiscovery/naabu) is a fast port scanner written in go with a focus on reliability and simplicity.
-Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests.

 -   Fast And Simple **SYN/CONNECT** probe based scanning
 -   Optimized for ease of use and **lightweight** on resources